 Nevertheless, the difference between the two must not amount to more than 40% of the paying spouse’s income.
 Lastly, it is noteworthy that a spouse will be eligible for spousal support if the partners had a marriage of 10 years or longer.

 Couples with higher gross incomes are excluded from the formula by virtue of which the court usually calculates how much the less wealthy spouse will receive.
 The exclusion from the rule means that the spousal support payment is to be left at the sole discretion of a judge.

 However, this creates uncertainty, as the judge can use their discretionary authority to award any amount.
 Consequently, to protect their finances, most high net worth couples will try to reach a convenient agreement by themselves, often guided by a spousal support lawyer.

 Only with the assistance of a specialized attorney will you and your ex-spouse be able to reach a reasonable agreement, and you should also keep in mind that there are different types of spousal support, namely:

-If you are going through a high-net-worth divorce and have trouble with deciding on the spousal support payment, we encourage you to contact the founder and owner of The Law Offices of Sean M. Cleary, who will offer you the assistance you need.
+If you are going through a high net worth divorce and have trouble deciding on the spousal support payment, we encourage you to contact the founder and owner of The Law Offices of Sean M. Cleary, who will offer you the assistance you need.
 The attorney specializes in this area of practice and will help you reach a convenient agreement concerning spousal support.

 Sean M. Cleary will thoroughly analyze your case by considering every detail of it and subsequently come up with multiple solutions so you can have more than one option to choose from.
 He will ensure that you will be completely satisfied with the decision you make and is bound to go to great lengths to find the most suitable solution for your case.